Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 At Neon, we implement robust technical controls to secure customer and sensitive data in alignment with SOC2, ISO27001, ISO27701 standards and GDPR and CCPA regulations.
 To learn more about these standards and regulations, see Compliance.

-All systems are hosted on AWS, where we have implemented specific security measures to protect data.
+All systems are hosted on AWS and Azure, where we have implemented specific security measures to protect data.
 Below is a detailed breakdown of these compliance-relevant security measures for access control, encryption, network security, event logging, vulnerability management, backups, data deletion and retention:

-• Customer and Sensitive Data Encryption (AWS KMS)
+• Customer and Sensitive Data Encryption (AWS KMS and Azure Key Vault)

 All customer and sensitive data is encrypted using AES-256 encryption at rest.
 For data in transit, encryption is enforced using TLS 1.2/1.3 protocols across various services.
-Encryption keys are managed using AWS Key Management Service (KMS) with key rotation policies in place.
-Only services and users with specific IAM roles can access the decryption keys, and all access is logged via AWS CloudTrail for auditing and compliance purposes.
+Encryption keys are managed using AWS Key Management Service (KMS) and Azure Key Vault with key rotation policies in place.
+Only services and users with specific IAM roles can access the decryption keys, and all access is logged via AWS CloudTrail and Azure Monitor for auditing and compliance purposes.

 • Fine-Grained Access Control via IAM

-Access to PII and customer or sensitive data is controlled through AWS Identity and Access Management (IAM) policies.
+Access to PII and customer or sensitive data is controlled through AWS Identity and Access Management (IAM) policies and Microsoft Entra ID permissions.
 Broad access is limited to the infrastructure and security teams, while other roles operate under least-privilege principles.
 When additional access needed, access requests to production systems are received via Teleport, where all sessions are recorded.
 Only managers and on-call personnel are permitted to access production or approve production access requests.

 Additionally, all infrastructure is managed through Terraform, ensuring that any changes to access controls or resources are fully auditable and version-controlled.
 Regular access reviews and audits are conducted to verify that access rights remain aligned with security best practices.